-If screen mechanism are taken out of services and stored for extended periods, take the following precautions to prevent corrosion damage to mechanism parts.
+If screen mechanisms are taken out of services and stored for extended periods, take the following precautions to prevent corrosion damage to mechanism parts.

-- 1. Drain the oil and refill completely with storage oil. - 2.
+- 1. Drain the oil and refill completely with storage oil and vapour corrosion inhibitor. - 2.
 Close off shaft openings with mastic tape to exclude moisture. - 3.
 Replace the housing breather vent with a plug (3041-0).

 During storage, follow the same procedure as with new screens in storage.
-Use the same precautions when storing spare replacement mechanism.
+Use the same precautions when storing spare mechanisms.